milanofthe/pathsim/docs/source/examples/bouncing_ball.rst

    :alt: block diagram of the bouncing ball system

 To simulate the bouncing ball, lets start by importing the required blocks from block library.
 In this case integrators and a constant for gravity.
-And of course the zero crossing event manager from the event library.
+And of course the :class:`.ZeroCrossing` event manager from the event library.

 .. code-block:: python